 What makes an idea a good Pitt Seed project?

 - Strong alignment with the Plan for Pitt

 - Broad impact for the institution

 Faculty and staff on all campuses are invited to submit a 90-second video pitching a project that addresses one or more of the three pillars in the Plan for Pitt.
 If selected, you will participate in program empowerment training to potentially move your proposal forward.
-Participants will receive $2,000 stipends and up to $1,000 of professional development support during the cohort phase.
+Participants will receive up to a $2,000 stipend, and a professional development allowance of $1,000.

-Remember that Pitt Seed Project ideas are being judged for their alignment with and significance to the Plan for Pitt, a statement of the a problem or need and an interdisciplinary stakeholder team.
-Your innovative ideas and how you present them are more important than special video effects.
+Pitt Seed projects are judged for their alignment with and significance to the Plan for Pitt, a statement of a problem or need, and a transdisciplinary stakeholder team.

 Video Submission Guidelines

 - Log in to InfoReady with your Pitt credentials.

 - Scroll down and select Competition Title: “2023-2024 Pitt Seed VIDEO Pitch.”

 - Application process: